-The distinguishing characteristic of a major modification is that such an academic change would significantly alter the learning outcomes of a degree program.
-Some changes may lie on the border of a minor and major modification.
-It is strongly recommended you consult the Graduate Affairs Officer before you begin developing a proposal for a major modification.
+A major modification an academic change that significantly alters the learning outcomes of a degree program.
+Some changes may lie on the border of a minor modification and a major modification.

 This type of modification significantly changes a graduate degree program’s requirements in terms of its knowledge base and learning outcomes.

-2) Proposal for a New Field within an Existing Graduate Program
+Proposing a New Field Within an Existing Graduate Program

-A field is an identified area of specialization or area of study in a graduate degree program that is related to the distinct, demonstrable and collective strengths of the program’s faculty members.
+A field is an identified area of specialization or area of study in a graduate degree program.
+It's related to the distinct, demonstrable and collective strengths of the program’s faculty members.
 Fields reflect the capacity of the research faculty to support graduate level research in specific areas.

-A combined program allows a student to complete two degree programs at the same time within a reduced time period.
+A combined program allows a student to complete two degree programs concurrently, within a reduced time period.
 The combination involves two existing degree programs, at least one of which must be a graduate program.
 This is facilitated by a limited number of identified program credits counting towards both programs.

 When submitting the proposal to your graduate unit, be sure to include the completed template and supporting documentation (e.g., course syllabus).